About FishHawk Ranch Property Taxes

 Here is a breakdown of your FishHawk Ranch Property Taxes and exemptions.
-Taxes on all FishHawk real estate, tangible personal property, and other non-ad Valorem assessments are billed, collected and distributed by the Hillsborough County Tax Collector.
+Taxes on all FishHawk real estate, tangible personal property, and other non-ad Valorem assessments are billed, collected, and distributed by the Hillsborough County Tax Collector.
 Property taxes are levied in Hillsborough County by the taxing authorities.
-The Property Appraiser establishes the taxable value of real estate and tangible personal property.
+The Property Appraiser establishes the taxable value of the real estate and tangible personal property.
+The tax rate in Hillsborough County is going to be the same for most of the homes.

 FishHawk Ranch property taxes are assessed as of January 1 of each year and usually, are due and payable on November 1 of that year.
 Taxes are considered delinquent if not paid before April 1st of the following year.

 The county does have a discount schedule for early payment; it is as follows: